Key considerations when upgrading to android enterprise device management

-Innovative companies seeking strong business outcomes in 2018 and beyond are strategically upgrading their enterprise mobility systems to the world-leading mobile device operating system, Android.
+Innovative companies seeking strong business outcomes are strategically upgrading their enterprise mobility systems to the world-leading mobile device operating system, Android.

 Why?
 Because over the course of the next two years Microsoft will phase out all support for Windows Embedded Operating Systems leaving many businesses without a choice.